mikeizbicki/cmc-csci143/topic_00_unix/README.md

 **Instructions:**

-Complete the following "review tasks" from CS46.
 There is nothing to turn in at the end of this lab.
 If you complete it early, feel free to either leave or work on the quiz problems.

-Tasks:
+Complete the following "review tasks" from CS46:

+1. If you don't yet have access to the lambda server, let me know and we'll get that resolved.

 1. Visit the [messages](https://github.com/mikeizbicki/messages) repo and complete the instructions in the README.